promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 {%summary%}{%endsummary%}

-{%warning%}
-This section of the documentation is under construction !
-{%endwarning%}

 This guide will walk you through the steps of building an application with GigaSpaces XAP.
 You will use the powerful Spring Data XAP library to store and retrieve POJOs.

 # Installation

-Before using this guide, you have to download GigaSpaces XAP and install the maven plugin.
-If you’re not familiar with Maven, refer to [Building Java Projects with Maven] (https://spring.io/guides/gs/maven/).
+Before using this guide, you have to download [GigaSpaces XAP](http://www.gigaspaces.com/xap-download) and install the maven plugin.
+If you’re not familiar with Maven, refer to [Building Java Projects with Maven](https://spring.io/guides/gs/maven/).

 To install the maven plugin run the next script: